bbhunter/10degres_hugo/content/posts/bugbounty-unonfficial-rules.md

 # Safe Harbor

-Depending of the domain (bank, insurance, government...), it can be pretty hard for a company to open a bug bounty program because of the laws that apply to that domain: tracable users, logs saved n months/years, geographic restrictions and so on...
+Depending of the domain (bank, insurance, government...), it can be pretty hard for a company to open a bug bounty program because of the laws that apply to the domain: tracable users, logs saved n months/years, geographic restrictions and so on...
 Because of that, platforms put many efforts to provide the needed services: VPN, logs, backups, hackers selection (no it's not only about reputaton)...

-The purpose of all of this, is of course, to follow the laws, but it's also a way for companies to track what have been done and by who.
+The purpose of all of this is of course to follow the laws, but it's also a way for companies to track what have been done and by who.
 Imagine a situation where a hacker reports a SQL injection and the developpers notice that some records have been deleted by "someone".
 Imagine a customer platform freezed few minutes after the first launch, they may want to know what happened and who is responsible.